tjordanchat/weather-station/README.md

 	*/15 * * * * /<Root-directory-of-project>/launch.sh 2>/dev/null

+Serve this on the server (Mac) by typing this line in the root directory of this project.

+	nohup python -m SimpleHTTPServer 8000 &

 View in Kindle at current.html

 If you want to view it on your computer go to new.html.
 It rotates 90 degrees